mercari/tortoise/docs/global-disable-mode.md

 ## Use Cases

-### ScaleOps POC
+### Testing Scenarios

-When running a ScaleOps proof of concept, you might want to:
+When running testing scenarios, you might want to:
 1. Deploy Tortoise to observe its behavior
 2. See what recommendations it would make
 3. Verify that it's working correctly